-First of all, you can fully manage what metrics the software will collect.
-Often, businesses track these metrics:
+First of all, you can fully manage what metrics the software collects.
+Often, businesses track metrics such as:

-- An overall number of customers per period of time.
+- The overall number of customers per period of time.

-- A revenue made on a certain day/week/month.
+- The revenue made on a certain day/week/month.

 What’s great about such custom tools is that you don’t have to manually change someone’s reservation status if it’s been canceled or rescheduled — the software will do it for you.

 The data can be presented in various forms of infographics.
-It helps to track the dynamics & makes the analysis easier.
+It helps to track the dynamics & make the analysis easier.

 # 4: Productivity Increase 📤

-The booking process might require additional manual work or approval from managers, and needs to be controlled because of lack of automation.
-For instance, if the booking is done by phone, a manager has to take it & add it to CRM or whichever system you use.
+The booking process might require additional manual work or approval from managers, and needs to be controlled because of the lack of automation.
+For instance, if the booking is done by phone, a manager has to take it & add it to the CRM or whatever system you use.

-Such additional tasks can result in productivity losses or distract managers from more important tasks.
+Such additional tasks can result in lower productivity or distract managers from more important tasks.

-Not to mention that managers’ productivity has a significant impact on a workflow’s structure, and without such routine tasks, it can be improved.
+Not to mention that managers’ productivity has a significant impact on the workflow’s structure, and it can be improved without such routine tasks.

 # 5: 24/7 Booking Accessibility ⌛

-The problem with phone booking is that users can’t be fully free in terms of when to book the appointment.
-It results in huge opportunity costs.
+The problem with phone booking is that users can’t be fully free in terms of when they can book an appointment.
+That can and most probably will result in huge opportunity costs.

 But what if a person forgets to book an appointment and wants to do it at midnight?
-We don’t know that many businesses that offer all hours phone booking service.
+We don’t know that many businesses that offer all hours phone booking service, do you?

 With online booking software, it’s not a big deal since it allows users’ to schedule appointments at any time & place.